Gravitational reheating

-{\bf Introduction} Reheating is a natural physical phenomenon after inflation.
-Dark matter (DM) and all standard model (SM) fields must be produced during this phase.
-In the simplest scenario, when a single scalar field drives inflation, shift symmetry is expected to play an important role in the nature of coupling among inflaton and any the other fields, and this symmetry must naturally suppress it.
-However, all fields are naturally coupled gravitationally, and when the energy scale of any physical processes such as reheating is as large as $\sim 10^{15}$ GeV, gravity mediated decay process may be strong and sufficient to reheat the universe.
-This is the possibility we will explore in this letter.
-We will name it gravitational reheating (GRe).
+{\bf Introduction:} Reheating is a natural physical phenomenon after inflation when dark matter (DM) and all standard model (SM) particles may be produced.
+In the simplest scenario, when a single scalar field drives inflation, shift symmetry is expected to play an important role in the nature of coupling among inflaton and any of the other fields, and this symmetry must naturally suppress it.
+However, all fields are naturally coupled to gravity through s-channel graviton $(h_{\mu\nu})$ exchange interaction, $\mathcal (1/M_P^2)h_{\mu\nu}T^{\mu\nu}$, and when the energy scale of any physical processes such as reheating is as large as $\sim 10^{15}$ GeV, gravity mediated decay process may be strong and sufficient to reheat the Universe.
+Where $T^{\mu\nu}$ corresponds to the energy-momentum tensor of all the fundamental fields, this is the possibility we will explore in this paper.
+We will name it gravitational reheating (GRE).
 In this phase, DM mass is the only free parameter except, of course, the inflationary parameters.
-We will see how such less freedom naturally makes GRe a unique mechanism as compared to reheating scenarios discussed so far in the literature \cite{Dai:2014jja,Cook:2015vqa}.
+We will see how such less freedom naturally makes GRE a model-independent mechanism as compared to reheating scenarios discussed so far in the literature \cite{Giudice:2000ex,Haque:2020zco,Dai:2014jja,Drewes:2017fmn}.
 All the massless decay products from inflaton will be collectively called radiation, and massive ones are DM.
-Given the present state of the universe, GRe turned out to be consistent with a very limited class of inflation models and a narrow range of DM masses.
-GRe is insensitive to any new physics in the radiation and DM sector.
+Given the present state of the Universe, GRE turned out to be consistent with a very limited class of inflation models and a narrow range of DM masses.
+GRE is insensitive to any new physics in the radiation and DM sector.
 However, if DM couples with the radiation bath, gravitational production sets the maximum limit on the DM mass \cite{Haque:2021mab}.
 It is the s-channel graviton exchange process through which inflaton converts its energy to radiation and DM during reheating.
 Gravitaton exchange processes between radiation bath and DM will be ignored due to its sub-dominant contribution (see detailed study in \cite{Garny:2015sjg,Haque:2021mab,Clery:2021bwz}).
-The dynamical equations for GRe are \cite{Giudice:2000ex}
+The dynamical equations for GRE are \cite{Giudice:2000ex,Haque:2020zco}